Did You Know?

 Moms Night Out, or "re-gifting" white elephant gift exchange.

 4. What do my membership dues go towards?

 $10 of your dues goes directly to your registration with the national organization, Multiples of America (formerly National Organization of Mothers of Twins Clubs).
 A small portion also goes to the state organization.
-The rest helps cover the costs of our club, such as social expenses (monthly meeting refreshments, biannual family get-togethers), website fees, storage unit fees for our consignment sale equipment, and philanthropic/community outreach, among others.
+The rest helps cover the costs of our club, such as social expenses (such as refreshments for a special club event), website fees, and philanthropic/community outreach, among others.
 We are a 501(c)(3) non-profit organization and we contribute towards the state-level organization's yearly philanthropic donation (this year it is supporting the Easter Seals).
 Our annual budget is available in the member's section of our website.

 5. What do Prospective Members have access to?

-The 90 day trial includes most benefits except for access to the member-only Facebook group and the "Been There, Done That" contact list, to respect the privacy of our members.
-We meet on the first Tuesday of every month (if there is a holiday it moves to the second Tuesday).
-We normally start with a Prospective Meeting at 6:30pm for new/prospective members followed by the General Meeting at 7pm.
-If you sign up as a Prospective Member through our website or via email (email@example.com) our Prospectives coordinator will email you regarding upcoming meetings and can help with any questions you may have.
+The 90 day trial includes most benefits .
+We meet on the first Tuesday of every month (if there is a holiday it moves to the second Tuesday) at 7pm.
+If you sign up as a Prospective Member through our website or via email (firstname.lastname@example.org) our Prospectives coordinator will email you regarding upcoming meetings and can help with any questions you may have.

 6. How can I interact with your group during my trial membership?
 Why don't I see many members actively using the website?